-(a) The Gaming Facility authorized by this Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Compact, the Tribal Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
+The Gaming Facility or Facilities authorized by this Amended (a) Compact shall be licensed by the Tribal Gaming Agency in conformity with the requirements of this Amended Compact, the Tribal Gaming Ordinance, IGRA, and any applicable regulations adopted by the NIGC.
 The license shall be reviewed and renewed every year thereafter.
-Verification that this requirement has been met shall be provided by the Tribe to the State by sending a copy of the initial license and each renewal license to the Commission and any State Designated Agency within twenty (20) days after issuance of the license or renewal.
+Verification that this requirement has been met shall be provided by the Tribe to the State by sending a copy of the initial license and each renewal license to the California Gambling Control Commission and any State Designated Agency within twenty (20) days after issuance of the license or renewal.
 The Tribal Gaming Agency's certification that the Gaming Facility is being operated in conformity with these requirements shall be posted in a conspicuous and public place in the Gaming Facility at all times.

-- (b) To assure the protection of the health and safety of all Gaming Facility patrons, guests, and employees, the Tribe shall require the Gaming Facility, any expansion, improvement, modification, or maintenance of the Gaming Facility, and any other construction on the Gaming Facility to meet or exceed the Applicable Codes.
-To determine compliance with the Applicable Codes, in all cases where the Applicable Codes would otherwise require a permit, the Tribe shall require inspections and, in connection therewith, shall employ appropriate plan checkers or review firms that either are California licensed architects or engineers with relevant experience or are on the list, if any, of approved plan checkers or review firms provided by the County, and shall employ project inspectors that are currently either certified as Class 1 inspectors by the Division of the State Architect or as Class A inspectors by the Office of Statewide Health Planning and Development or their successors or are International Code Council (ICC) certified planning inspectors.
-Alternatively, the Tribe can reach agreement with the County for the County's building inspectors to examine, at the Tribe's expense, all aspects of the Gaming Facility, or any expansion, modification, or maintenance thereof, in order to assess compliance with the Applicable Codes.
-In either case, the Tribe shall require all inspectors to maintain contemporaneous records of all inspections and report in writing any failure to comply with the Applicable Codes to the Tribal Gaming Agency and the State Designated Agency.
-The Tribe agrees to correct any Gaming Facility condition noted in the inspections that does not meet the Applicable Codes (hereinafter "deficiency").
-The plan checkers, review firms, and project inspectors shall hereinafter be referred to as "Inspectors." - (c) In all cases where the Applicable Codes would otherwise require plan check, the Tribe shall arrange for the following:
+- (b) In order to assure the protection of the health and safety of all Gaming Facility patrons, guests, and employees, the Tribe shall require the Gaming Facility, and any expansions or modifications of such Gaming Facility, to meet or exceed the Applicable Codes; provided that the Tribe need not meet any standard that specifically applies in name or in fact solely to tribal gaming facilities.
+In order to assure compliance with the Applicable Codes, in all cases where the Applicable Codes would otherwise require a permit for non-tribal construction, the Tribe, for any Gaming Facility, or any expansions or modifications thereof, shall require inspections to assess compliance, and in that connection, shall (i) employ appropriate plan checkers or review firms that are either California licensed architects or engineers with relevant experience or are on the list, if any, of approved plan checkers or review firms provided by the County of Mendocino, and(ii) employ project inspectors that are currently either certified as Class 1 inspectors by the Division of the State Architect or as Class A inspectors by the Office of Statewide Health Planning and Development or their successors.
+The Tribe shall require all inspectors to report in writing any failure to comply with the Applicable Codes to both the Tribal Gaming Agency and the State Designated Agency.
+The plan checkers, review firms, and project inspectors shall hereinafter be referred to as "Inspector(s)."
+Without limiting the rights of the State under this section, reference to Applicable Codes is not intended to confer jurisdiction upon the State or Mendocino County. - (c) The State Designated Agency may designate an agent or agents to be given reasonable notice of each inspection by an Inspector required by section 108 of the California Building Code, and the State agents may accompany the Inspector on any such inspection.
+The Tribe agrees to correct any Gaming Facility condition noted in an inspection that does not meet Applicable Codes (hereinafter "deficiency").
+Upon not fewer than three (3) business days' notice to the Tribal Gaming Agency, except in circumstances posing an immediate threat to the life or safety of any person, in which case no advance notice is required, the